pockerman/qubit-notes/software_engineering/2025-04-22-data-replication.md

 1. Dominik Tornow, _Think Distributed Systems_, Manning Publications
 2. Pekka Enberg, _Latency Reduce delay in software systems_ Manning Publications
-3. Robert Vitillo, _Understanding Distributed Systems What every developer should know about large distributed applications_,
+3. Robert Vitillo, _Understanding Distributed Systems What every developer should know about large distributed applications_
 4. <a href="https://milvus.io/ai-quick-reference/what-are-some-methods-for-conflict-resolution-in-distributed-databases">What are some methods for conflict resolution in distributed databases?</a>